 Make Your Christmas Tree Last in a Warm Climate

-The holidays are never complete without the appearance of a Christmas tree in the home.
-It enlivens the household when the tree's lights are switched on and the glittering illumination and the bright and pretty ornaments on the tree, topped with something grand like a figurine of the Baby Jesus or an immaculate angel, just boosts everybody's spirits.
-But if you live in a warm climate, and your Christmas tree is a real one (not a synthetic store bought one), the tree needs special treatment since it is no longer rooted in soil.
+The holidays are never complete without the traditional Christmas tree set up in your home.
+It enlivens the household when the tree's lights are switched on and the glittering illumination and the bright and pretty ornaments on the tree, topped with something grand like an angel – wings spread to the heavens.
+A Christmas tree brings joy and boosts everybody's spirits.
+If, however, you live in a warm climate, and your Christmas tree is a real one (not a synthetic store bought one), the tree needs special treatment since it is no longer rooted in soil.

-- 2Keep in mind that a lot of people will have the same idea as yours, so buy a fresh and green Christmas tree.
-So it is best that you buy your tree around August or September, or the very least, early October.
+- 1Keep in mind that a lot of people will have the same idea as your, so buy a fresh and green Christmas tree.
+It's best that you buy your tree around August or September, or the very least, early October.
 If early, you can choose from among the best in the lot.
 When late, you get to choose from not-so-pleasant-looking trees.Try to buy a tree very early.Advertisement

-- 5There is a wide selection of trees that are more suitable for warm climates:
+- 4There is a wide selection of trees that are more suitable for warm climates:

 - Scotch pine.
-Its shape is very much a classic cone of the typical Christmas tree and its needle retention character is very strong and excellent.
-It is actually the most popular tree that is cut for the holidays.
-It is easy to cultivate because it is easily adaptable to a wide range of climates (warm included) and soils.
+Its shape is very much a classic cone of the typical Christmas tree and its needle retention character is very strong.
+It is actually the most popular tree cut for the holidays.
+It's easy to cultivate because it is easily adaptable to a wide range of climates (warm included) and soils.

 - Virginia pine.
 One of few evergreens to stand warm temperatures, it is a favorite tree cut for Christmas in the southern parts of the USA.
 Its needles also hold very well.

-- If you are the type of person who cannot rely on himself to be able to water the Christmas tree on a daily basis, get the Scotch pine or a white pine, because their needles stay on even when dry.
+- If you are the type of person who cannot rely on himself to water the Christmas tree on a daily basis, get the Scotch pine or a white pine, because their needles stay on even when dry.

 - Remember this: If you buy a tree that has been naturally cultivated, you are supporting a local tree farmer.
 Most artificial Christmas trees are shipped from abroad, and will hang around landfills for centuries.

-- 6Do this as soon as possible because the tree's healthiness will be in question when the part which was cut from is exposed to air for three to six hours.Once you have brought the selected tree home, give it a straight cut of at least one inch on the bottom, and plant it in a bucket of warm water outside of the house.
+- 5Do this as soon as possible because the tree's healthiness will be in question when the part which was cut from is exposed to air for three to six hours.Once you have brought the selected tree home, give it a straight cut of at least one inch on the bottom of the trunk, and place it in a bucket of warm water outside the house.

-- 8This is the recipe for the Christmas tree preservative mixture:
+- 7This is the recipe for the Christmas tree preservative mixture:

 - Ingredients: one gallon water, 2 cups of Karo or light corn syrup, 4 teaspoons of plain chlorine bleach (never scented or colored), and optional ingredient is 4 teaspoons of lemon juice or vinegar.

 - Do not drink this mixture.
-Also, do not sniff the vapors from the bleach and the vinegar.
+Also, do not breathe the vapors in, as the bleach and the vinegar can cause lung problems.
 When adding lemon juice or vinegar, add to the water, not to the bleach.

-- 9A can of regular (not diet) Sprite or 7 Up is added to the water together with one to two tablespoons of bleach.An easier preservative mixture recipe is this:
+- 8A can of regular (not diet) Sprite or 7 Up is added to the water together with one to two tablespoons of bleach.An easier preservative mixture recipe is this:

 - 11Check often.The tree stand should always be full of water and the mixture (if you choose to add one).